-It only took a couple of decades for Bulova to turn into the watch brand we know today as they put up their first plant dedicated to manufacturing watch components in Biel, Switzerland.
+It only took a couple of decades for Bulova to turn into the watch brand we know today as they put up their first plant dedicated to manufacturing and mass production of watch components in Biel, Switzerland.

 In 1923, the company changed its name to the Bulova Watch Company, and as the saying goes, the rest is history.

 Over the years, both brands have developed technologies that have pushed the world of horology forward; we dig into two of them in this section.